MarcusKiwi/BabaLazer/README.md

     └───project files
 ```

-Run `make` from inside the CompRemote folder to build the HEX file.
+Run `make` from inside the BabaLazer folder to build the HEX file.

 Run `make install` to build it flash it to an AVR.
 Default programmer type is usbasp.
 This can be changed in the file `base/AVR-Libs/makefile`.